mklemmingen/LogChirpy/README.md

 - **Hybrid Approach:** Offline-first with optional cloud backup

 #### Camera and Media Processing
-- **Custom Camera Component:** Integration with MLKit for real-time object detection
+- **Custom Camera Component:** Integration with MLKit for real-time object detection and image classification, as well as sequential audio processing and classification with custom tflite models that are: 1.
+Mel spectogram and mixed with statistical longitude/laitude with day of year
 - **Image Pipeline:** Async processing with temporary file handling for ML analysis
 - **Performance Optimization:** Configurable confidence thresholds and processing delays